redpencilio/deliver-email-service/README.md

       MAILBOX_URI: 'http://data.lblod.info/id/mailboxes/1'
       WELL_KNOWN_SERVICE: "test"
       FROM_NAME: "RedPencil"
-    labels:
-      - "logging=true"
-    restart: always
-    logging: *default-logging
 ```
-When creating an email in the database (see [useful queries](#useful-queries)) the email will go through the same process as it would when sending an email using any other smtp service.
+When creating an email in the database (see [useful queries](#useful-queries)) the email will go through the same process as it would when sending an email in the non-testing environment.
 The main difference being that the service will create a temporary generated ethereal mailbox for you where you can view your send emails.
 At the end of each send email, the logs will display a preview url:

 ```
 > EMAIL 3: Preview url https://ethereal.email/message/123456788abcdefg